beaurancourt/blog/markdown/rewriting-travel.md

 Rules as Written, our example group with Move 4, trekking ~10 hours a day makes it to Logiheimli in two days, so they'd get two encounters.
-Our group moves at (let's average and give them a 10% speed boost), 3.3 mph through lowlands, 1.47mph through the hills, and 0.73mph through the frostharrow.
+Our group moves at (let's average and give them a 10% speed boost), 3.3 mph through lowlands, 1.47mph through the hills, and 0.73mph through the Frostharrow.
 Let's simulate out a trip log:

 + Day 1 - No Rain - Lowlands - 33 miles (12 miles left): Giant's Skull
 + Day 2 - No Rain - Lowlands - 12 miles: Wild Boar.
 Arrive at Logiheimli.
 Find
   western shortcut.
-Route takes 21 more miles through the lowlands, 54 miles through the hills, and 43 miles through the frostharrow.
+Route takes 21 more miles through the lowlands, 54 miles through the hills, and 43 miles through the Frostharrow.
 + Day 3 - No Rain - Lowlands for the first 6.36 hours (21 miles), Hills for the
   other 3.64 hours (5.35 miles, 48.65 miles left): Ruined Hut
 + Day 4 - No Rain - Hills - 14.7 miles (33.95 miles left): Solitary Trapper
 + Day 5 - Rain - Hills - 7.35 miles (26.6 miles left): Drunk Warrior
 + Day 6 - No Rain - Hills - 14.7 miles (11.9 miles left): No Campsite
-+ Day 7 - No Rain - Hills for the first 8.1 hours (11.9 miles), frostharrow for
++ Day 7 - No Rain - Hills for the first 8.1 hours (11.9 miles), Frostharrow for
   1.9 hours (1.39 miles, 41.61 miles left): Drunk Warrior
 + Day 8 - No Rain - Frostharrow - 7.3 miles (34.31 miles left): Hot Spring
 + Day 9 - Rain - Frostharrow - 3.65 miles (30.66 miles left): No Campsite